DviadFer/men-blog-backend/README.md

 ## Features

-- User authentication and registration with data validation
+- User authentication and registration with data validation.
-- Article posting
+- Article posting.
-- Session cookies for storing user information and managing access to links
+- Session cookies for storing user information and managing access to links.
-- Responsive design using Bootstrap and EJS
+- Responsive design using Bootstrap and EJS.

 ## Requirements